 out of which, 1766 dunums are located within Jerusalem illegal boundaries and 2345 dunums from Beit Jala, Battier and Al-Walajeh lands.
-The new initiative intends to conform with the Israeli settlements Belt that intends tobreak the Geographical link between Bethlehem and Jerusalem and include the Gush Etzion settlements Bloc (southwest of Bethlehem Governorate) as a part of the "Jerusalem Envelope" plan, which aim to encompass as much land as possible and increase the number of Jews within Jerusalem illegal boundary to create facts on the ground to alter the demographic status of the city and influence the outcome of future negotiations regarding Jerusalem as stated by Jerusalem Deputy Mayor Yehoshua Polak ('We want as many Jews as possible in Jerusalem to influence the demographic situation').
-The new Israeli settlement to be; will hold the name "Giv'at Yael" is set to include some 20,000 housing units and accommodates more than 55,000 Jewish settlers.
+The new initiative intends to create an Israeli settlements chain between Jerusalem and Gush Etzion settlements Bloc (southwest of Bethlehem Governorate) as a part of the "Jerusalem Envelope" plan to encompass as much land as possible and to increase the number of Jews within Jerusalem illegal boundaries to create facts on the ground to alter the demographic status of the city and influence the outcome of future negotiations regarding Jerusalem as stated by Jerusalem Deputy Mayor Yehoshua Polak ('We want as many Jews as possible in Jerusalem to influence the demographic situation').
+The new Israeli settlement to be; will hold the name of "Giv'at Yael" is set to include some 20,000 housing units and accommodates more than 55,000 Jewish settlers.